Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 • Reducing anxiety

 These stories are generally written in a sentence format.
-There are seven basic sentences that are generally used in its construction for children with special needs.
+Seven basic sentences are generally used in its construction for children with special needs.
 These are:

-• Perspective sentences – General descriptions of the internal state of another person like his/her knowledge, thoughts, beliefs, feelings, motivations, and opinions, as well as his/her physical condition.
+• Perspective sentences – General descriptions of the internal state of another person, like their knowledge, thoughts, beliefs, feelings, motivations, and opinions, as well as their physical condition.

 Example: “My brother likes to swim.”